mputzi/moodle-mod_mootyper/README.md

 6. NEW IN THIS RELEASE

 There are now three typing modes.
-  1.The original mode -This mode requires you to type the correct letter before you can move to the next letter.
+  1.The original mode - This mode requires you to type the correct letter before you can move to the next letter.
 Extra spaces are ignored.
 Mistyped letters are counted as mistakes.
   2. Count mistyped spaces - Same as the original mode, but counts mistyped spaces